emmz3230/acvm-docs/docs/brillig/00_intro.md

 There are a couple problems with this approach.

 1. Bit operations in circuits are very inefficient and require lots of constraints.

 2. Finite fields are not inherently ordered, so any finite field `x` that we would want to perform a bit operation upon would have to be range constrained to some integer value.
 This ultimately defeats the purpose of being able to decompose any Field element to a byte array.

-Instead we can write out arithmetic constraints inside of our circuit that maintains we have a valid byte array.
-For a 254 bit finite field `x` we can write out the following pseudocode:
+Instead, we can write out arithmetic constraints inside of our circuit that ensure we have a valid byte array.
+For a 254-bit finite field `x` we can write out the following pseudocode:

 ```
 assert(